-The restored San Francisco de Paula church stands in a plaza at the edge of the harbor at the southern end of the Alameda de Paula.
-Built between 1730 and 1745 as part of what was then a hospital for women, its facade is described as "pre-churrigueresque," meaning that it was done prior to the popular exuberant baroque style for which Spanish architect José Benito Churriguera is known.
+The restored San Francisco de Paula Church stands in a plaza at the edge of the harbor at the southern end of the Alameda de Paula.
+Built between 1730 and 1745 as part of what was then a hospital for women, its facade is described as "pre-Churrigueresque," meaning that it was done prior to the popular exuberant baroque style for which Spanish architect José Benito Churriguera is known.
 The church fell into disrepair in the 20th century, when the adjoining hospital was moved far from the uproarious port.
 Restored in early 2001 and filled with Cuban art (including a series of crosses by prominent contemporary painter Zaida del Río), the church is now often used as a concert hall and art gallery.

-Plazuela de Paula, esquina de Calle San Ignacio, Havana, Cuba
+Plazuela de Paula, esq. de Calle San Ignacio, Havana, 10100, Cuba